 Internationally Published and Distributed Works

-2018 Illustration for Handbook on Human Rights and Screening in Border Security and Management, United Nations Office of Counter-Terrorism, NY
+2018 Illustration for Handbook on Human Rights and Screening in Border Security and Management, United Nations Office of Counter- Terrorism, New York

-2018 Illustration and design for Pocketbook on Human Rights and Screening in Border Security and Management, United Nations Office of Counter-
+2018 Illustration and design for Pocketbook on Human Rights and Screening in Border Security and Management, United Nations Office of Counter-Terrorism, New York

 2017 Illustration for Undocumented: Architecture of Migrant Detention, Ad Astra Comix, Canada